Shakirovrrr/Innopolis-DS-F19-Project/README.md

 # [F19] Distributed Systems - Course Project

 The **Distributed File System** has been written as a project for Innopolis University Distributed Systems course, Fall 2019.

 ## Installation
 ### Naming server
-1. Run an AWS instance and install docker-compose on it.
+1. Run a server instance and install docker-compose on it.
 1. Clone [docker compose file](https://raw.githubusercontent.com/Shakirovrrr/Innopolis-DS-F19-Project/master/ServerNaming/docker-compose.yml) from GitHub repository.
 2. `docker-compose up`

 ### Storage servers
 1. Run required number of instances and install docker-compose on them.